 Additional Awards

-There are three adjudicated awards that are presented separately from the 18 balloted awards:
+There are two adjudicated awards that are presented separately from the 18 balloted awards:

 In recognition of a unique contribution to the theatre community, the Betty Mitchell Outstanding Achievement Award is also presented, at the discretion of The Betty Mitchell Awards Board.